Calum Lill: Early life and career

-Calum Lill was born in 1995 or 1996.
-Lill comes from a working-class family.
-When he was a child, Still watch the drama Waterloo Road, which he considered his favourite show.
+Calum Lill was born into a working-class family, in 1995 or 1996.
+When he was a child, he watched the drama Waterloo Road, which he considered his favourite show.
 He revealed, "All I wanted to do was get an acting job in Waterloo Road when I was growing up".
-Lill also revealed that his house was used as one of the sets during the early years of Waterloo Road.
+Lill also revealed that his house was used as one of the sets during the early years of Waterloo Road just as his family were moving out from it.

 Shortly after he graduated, Lill portrayed lead guest character Chez Wilson-Needham in an episode of the BBC soap opera Doctors, which aired in 2019.
 Speaking of the experience, Lill said, "it was two days filming and you'd think I'd just been cast as the lead in the new Scorsese epic".
 He also portrayed Conor Henson in a 2019 episode of Holby City, which Lill described as "fantastic".
 The COVID-19 lockdown in the United Kingdom then occurred, which hindered Lill's plans.
 Due to the television industry shutting down, Lill nearly became homeless during the pandemic.
 Lill recalled to the Me, Myself and Hopefully You..? podcast in 2021, "It's a hustle.
 That's what a lot of theatre actors struggle with.
 They love theatre, but it only pays enough to cover your rent while in you're in the job...
 You've then got to go back to waiting tables".
 In 2021, he portrayed the recurring role of Carlton Smith in the soap opera Hollyoaks for 12 episodes.

 In between acting roles, Lill had various jobs, including a stint working at Junkyard Golf Club.
 Lill moved from London to Manchester with his girlfriend and worked alongside acting to save money for a house.
 Lill found this experience very difficult and was not happy in the non-acting job that he was doing, and he almost quit his acting career.
 At one point, Lill auditioned for the soap opera Coronation Street but was unsuccessful, which made him upset as he wanted to be on the soap due to being working-class and Northern.
 Lill then worked at a paella stand at festivals where he met actors Rupert Hill, the brother of the owner of the stand, and his wife Jenny Platt, both of whom had appeared in the soap.
 The actors reassured him that the producers of Coronation Street would contact him if they liked him.
 Whilst auditioning for the soap, he worked as a car salesman, which he hated.